Skip Main Links

 EFFICACY IN IDIOPATHIC HYPERSOMNIA

-XYWAV was evaluated in a phase III, double‑blind, placebo‑controlled, randomized withdrawal, multicenter study of 154 adult patients with IH aged 19 to 75.1,3
+XYWAV was evaluated in a phase III, double‑blind, placebo‑controlled, randomized withdrawal, multicenter study of 154 patients with IH aged 19 to 75.1,3

 Go to: